Current shows:

 told by Mike Maran

-with music composed and performed by Alison Stephens.
+with music composed by Alison Stephens and performed by Norman Chalmers.

 Scrooge is a terrible miser – but he can’t be all bad.
 He could hardly become so beautifully transformed at the end of the story if he never had the potential in the first place.

 The ghosts are not so frightening – well maybe just a little bit scary.
-They lead Scrooge down the roads of the past, the present and the future because he wants to see everything that they can show him.
+They lead Scrooge down the roads of the past, present, and future because he wants to see everything that they can show him.

-Scrooge’s nephew Fred laughs all the way through the story.
-If you should happen, by any unlikely chance, to know a man more blest in a laugh than Scrooge’s nephew all I can say is that I’d like to know him too.
+Scrooge’s nephew, Fred, laughs all the way through the story.
+If you should happen, by any unlikely chance, to know a man more blest in a laugh that Scrooge’s nephew all I can say is that I’d like to know him too.

 More about this show: